Philodendrons have been popular since the Victorian times according to the University of Vermont.

 In good news, the signs of potential root rot are easy to spot, and the damage is reversible if caught early on.

-Wilting, browning or yellowing leaves, water-logged soil, or a foul odor are all indicators that something may be amiss with your plant.
+Wilting, browning, or yellowing leaves, water-logged soil, or a foul odor indicate something is amiss with your plant.

 Upon investigation, you’ll likely find your Philodendron’s roots are turning brown and mushy.

-To curb the spread of root rot, you’ll need to cut away your damaged roots and repot your Philodendron birkin in fresh soil.
+To curb the spread of root rot, remove your damaged roots and repot your Philodendron birkin in fresh soil.

 Most importantly, you need to reduce your watering schedule and ensure your plant never stands in pooled water in its drip tray.